CatoLynx/Telegram-Event-Name-Updater/README.md

 # Telegram Event Name Updater

 ## What does this do?
-This little tool updates your Telegram last name based on a CSV list of events that you plan on attending.
+This little tool updates your Telegram last name based on an iCal URL with events that you plan on attending.
 You can configure a cutoff, i.e. how many days events may be in the future at most to be included.
 The default setting is 6 months.

 The tool will format your last name like this: